 Water pollution is any contamination of water with chemicals or other foreign substances that are detrimental to human, plant, or animal health.
 These pollutants include fertilizers and pesticides from agricultural runoff; sewage and food processing waste; lead, mercury, and other heavy metals; chemical wastes from industrial discharges; and chemical contamination from hazardous waste sites.
 Worldwide, nearly 2 billion people drink contaminated water that could be harmful to their health.

-2) Large ships such as transportation vessels and cruise ships are a large contributers to the current condition of water pollution
+2) Large ships such as transportation vessels and cruise ships are a large contributors to the current condition of water pollution.

 April 2013: Facing severe financial pressures, the city of Flint, Mich., decides to change the source of the city's water and signs a contract with the Karegnondi Water Authority (KWA), but KWA would not supply water until 2016.

 April 2014: Flint begins using water from the Flint river until the KWA pipeline from Lake Huron is completed.

 May 2014: Flint residents begin to complain about the water.

 August 2014: Water tests positive for E. coli bacteria; a boil-advisory is issues in parts of Flint.